Leslie Barnett: Early career

 At the beginning of the Second World War, she had started training in the Institute of Agriculture in Essex; but in 1939 took a job in Felixstowe as a milk testing apprentice at a local dairy, and later with United Dairies in London.
 After evacuation to Banbury and several further jobs she returned to London where she met and married James in 1945.
 He insisted that she took up the offer of a place at Reading University and she remembered these as some of the happiest days of her life, studying for her BSc in dairying.
 Leslie continued to be fond of James despite their divorce when the children were quite young.
 She had two daughters, Penny and Marion.

-Barnett came to work as a technician in the MRC Unit shortly before the move from the Cavendish Laboratory to "The Hut" in Cambridge.
+Barnett came to work as a technician in the MRC Unit shortly before the move from the Cavendish Laboratory to "The Hut" in Cambridge, which would later go on to become the MRC Laboratory of Molecular Biology (LMB).
 Her role was to help with the computing for the crystallographers.
 On the arrival of Sydney Brenner, however, help was needed to set up the phage research and then to prepare for the arrival of Seymour Benzer and other American visitors that autumn.
 Leslie worked with Vernon Ingram in determining the GLU to VAL amino acid change in the beta chain of Hb responsible for the sickle cell phenotype; this was the first molecular disease characterized.
 Barnett showed her versatility when she transferred to Brenner's programme and made a major contribution to the laboratory work, becoming a co-author of their two major papers on the results.
 In 1966 she was appointed Senior Tutor at the new graduate college, Clare Hall, Cambridge.
 She proved very popular in this work.

 On Brenner's retirement in 1986, Barnett left the LMB to work for him in the new MRC Molecular Genetics Unit in Addenbrooke's Hospital.
 She trained the late Francis Crick in experimental work on phage and assisted him.

 Barnett also helped set up Sydney Brenner's laboratory in Singapore, many years later.